-The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
+The LGPS is a funded defined benefit pension scheme, with the assets held in separate trusteeadministered funds.
 The total contributions are as noted below.
 The agreed contribution rates for future years are 26.4% for employers and 5.5% to 12.8% for employees.
-The estimated value of employer's contributions for the forthcoming year is £126.000.